ianlcurtis/devboxlab/README.md

 <div style="text-align: left; margin-top: 10px; margin-bottom: 10px; display: block;"><img src="./media/image9.png" width="50%" /></div>

 -   Click **"Review & Create"** and confirm the deployment by clicking **"Create"**.
+-   Do the same for the Indian Dev team creating a connection called "india-con" in India Central.
 </details>

 ### Create a Dev Center